 At the same time, we feel these algorithms need to be carefully monitored as they can have unexpected consequences.
 Among some examples are 23 million book in Amazon and stock market flash crashes.
 Hence, these solutions must be carefully designed and tested.

-For example, as explained in the Experian Case Study, WSO2 DAS is used to make advertisement placement decisions and these are then carried out.
-The following are more examples where WSO2 DAS has been or can be used to provide deciding solutions.
+The following are some examples where WSO2 SP has been or can be used to provide deciding solutions.

 Furthermore, for some domains such as finance and banking, and smart energy WSO2 provides out-of-the-box solutions.